MarisLeander/stance-detection-german-llm/README.md

 ## 🤖 Running Stance Detection Models

 - **Important:** Before running a new inference, you may need to manually delete previous predictions from the database (e.g., `DELETE FROM [engineering_predictions, predictions] WHERE [CONDITION]'`).
-- The whole database for predictions can be reset with running
+- The whole database for predictions can be reset with running:
   ```bash
   inference/build_inference_table.py --reset_predictions
   ```